 The designs on United States coins and medals are more than simple illustrations on small metal discs; they are expressions of the values, aspirations, and shared heritage of our Nation.
 They serve as illustrations to the world of the essence and the story of America.
 We endeavor to ensure that the designs on United States coins and medals are of the highest quality to best represent our country for years to come.

-Artists in the AIP program are contracted, professional artists that may work from any location.
-Artists may be asked to design several coins and commemorative medals throughout the year as opportunities arise.
+AIP artists' designs can be found on many of the coins and medals produced since the program's inception.
 Artists of selected designs are named as designer in historical documents, Certificates of Authenticity and promotional materials.
 In most cases, the artist's initials appear on the final coins or medals (along with the initials of the United States Mint Sculptor-Engraver who sculpted the selected design).